evavanderkroft/evavanderkroft/README.md

 Here you can find some cool projects I've been working on for the last couple of years.

-- 🔭 I’m currently working on a game in C# !
+- 🔭 I’m currently working on a game in C# in Unity!
 - 🌱 I’m currently learning C#, Blender and NextJs.
 - 💬 Ask me about anything!
+- 🤝 I'm open to collaborating on web- and game development.
 - 📫 You can reach me through evavanderkroft@gmail.com!